ChrstphrHll/npc_gen/students/Jaris Amlaruil.md

 year: 7
 guild: Jettenia
 partyID: 10
+tags:
+- Triton
+- Fighter
+- Protection
+- 7th
+- Jettenia
 ---
 # Jaris Amlaruil
 ---
 ### Description
 - 7th year Triton Fighter in Jettenia
-- wavy pink hair that's done up in a top knot, Aqua eyes, and Aqua skin
+- wavy pink hair that's done up in a top knot, Violet Red eyes, and Aqua skin
 - Is Resourceful and Bland, and has Wealth as their ideal

 ### Organizations